wercker-labs/wercker-blog/source/posts/2013-10-11-auto-increment-versioning-for-android.md

 <h4 class="subheader">
-What if you want each release of your build to automatically set a new version code and name?
+What if you could automatically set version code and version name of your app?
+Incementing each build no matter which branch, or keep seperate version numbers for each branch.
 </h4>

 READMORE

 There's a
 [generate-version step](https://app.wercker.com/#applications/524d763ba5db0adc70010666/tab/details)
-on wercker, which can help us with versioning.
-It uses a [small app](https://app.wercker.com/#applications/524ae392a5db0adc700012d2/tab) deployed on a free instance of heroku:
+in the wercker directory, which can help us with versioning.
+It uses a [small app](https://app.wercker.com/#applications/524ae392a5db0adc700012d2/tab) deployed on a free dyno on Heroku:
 [buildnr.herokuapp.com](http://buildnr.herokuapp.com) which you can use (or of course deploy your own).

 _note: the app and step are not official wercker services, but meant as example tools.
-That's why they are hosted external from wercker and completely open source and free._
+That's why they are hosted externally from wercker and completely open source and free._

 ### What does the step do?